N0N4M3pl/light-speed-calc/doc/theoretical-explanation-of-how-tomeasure-the-speed-of-light-in-one-way.md

 Main trouble of on way measuring is synchronization two clocks/timers.
 Source timer and detector timer cannot be started at exactly same time.

-## Solution - theoretical explanation
+## Solution

+### At first

+This solution is only based on theoretical model and web application simulation.
+It was not done in real environment, using real, existing devices.

+### Theoretical explanation

 Idea to solve this problem is based on continuous broadcasting light flashes.
 In this approach speed of light is not calculated by one measurment but by series of measurments.